aoancea/course-oop/README.md

 ## What is Object-Oriented Programming
  * An approach to designing and building applications that are easy to understand and change
  * By focusing on objects that interact cleanly with one another

+## Why and when do we use OOP?
  * Somewhere around a few thousand lines of code, you need organization
  * Adding functions and constant declarations to a global namespace isn't going to scale forever
  * You also find yourself writing repetitive code, if you're not careful

 ## OOP – Basics
 ### What is a class?
- * A class can be thought of as a *contract*, *blueprint* or a *template* on how an object should look like
+ * A class can be thought of as a *contract*, *blueprint* or a *template* of how an object should look like
  * Each class should be designed and programmed to accomplish one, and only one, thing(The **S** from the **SOLID** principles)

 ![What is a class?](https://raw.githubusercontent.com/aoancea/course-oop/master/assests/001-oop-basics-cookie-template.png)

 ### What is an object?
- * Objects are the building blocks on Object-Oriented Programming
+ * Objects are the building blocks of Object-Oriented Programming
  * Every object is built from a class
  * An object is an instance of a class
  * Objects have two characteristics: